GREYALLDAY/garden-environment-sensor/README.md

 ## Troubleshooting

-- Ensure both ESP32 and server device are on the same network.
+- Ensure both ESP32 and server device are on the same network/subnet
 - Restart the server if you modify Flask/FastAPI code.
 - Verify sensor wiring and I2C addresses if values are not appearing.
+- Press EN button on ESP to reboot after flashing or if not getting any readings after flashing.

 ---